 - traffic is lighter early in the day.

 What to Pack for Visiting Yellowstone with Kids

 It gets very cold in the park even during summer months especially if you are entering in the park for sunrise or sunset.
 Therefore layers are essential.

-To make the most of your trip, we recommend taking some trailheads and getting away from the crowds to do this you will need to be sure the whole part are wearing good hiking boots!
+To make the most of your trip, we recommend taking on some trailheads and getting away from the crowds to do this you will need to be sure the whole part are wearing good hiking boots.

-Essential for keeping everything you need for your day in the park!
+This is an essential for keeping everything you need for your day in the park.

 I’m going to be honest, we weren’t that impressed with food in any of the lodges.
 We took our own packed lunches with us which definitely helped as it meant we didn’t have to rush to be back at lodges at certain times and maximised our time at attractions.
 But do keep your food in bear proof containers.